eurostat/NLP4Stat/Knowledge Database/README.md

 #### 1.2.
 Knowledge database population

-The KD_Population folder contains notebooks and Python scripts used for the populating the knowledge database.
+The KD_Population folder contains notebooks and Python scripts used for the populating of the knowledge database.
 Please see [relevant instructions]( https://github.com/eurostat/NLP4Stat/tree/testing/Knowledge%20Database/KD_Population).

 #### 1.3.
 Knowledge database backup